 Coordination and support actions

-You can apply for funding if you are an SME and want to develop your growth potential.
+This stream is for SMEs that want to develop their growth potential.
 There are 3 phases and these cover the whole innovation cycle.
 You can also access a mentoring and coaching service.

 If you are in the public sector, you can act as a buyer to encourage the development of new solutions to problems.
 This will give you access to innovations before they go on sale to others.
 This will also open up market opportunities for industry and researchers.

 Public procurement of innovative solutions

 If you are a contracting authority, you can apply for funding to help you act as a customer for new innovations.
 These innovations are products or services that are not available on a large-scale commercial basis.

 Marie Sklodowska Curie actions